edwinsage/omni/README.md

-Omni is intended to be a painfully simple way to build a button interface for common shell commands on touchscreen devices, with a specific focus on the Pinephone.
+Omni is intended to be a painfully simple way to build a button interface for common shell commands on touchscreen GNU/Linux devices, with an initial focus on the Pinephone.

 It accepts input either from a file or STDIN, reading lines in pairs and creating a button with the first line as the button text and the second a command to be passed to the shell when the button is pressed.
 This exact method for input will likely be changed (or at least extended) in the future.

+## Getting started:

+To start using omni, place the executable in your PATH, or in another convenient location.
+Create a text file with lines that alternate button labels with shell commands.
+Then run

+    $ omni [filename]

 ## Examples: